LukasMalyszko/spoti/README.md

 # INVO Academy JS Starter with Vite

+Responsive spotify view clone with drop down list when click on dots

 In order to see this file in preview mode in VS Code, press ```Ctrl + Shift + V```

 ## Recommended IDE Setup